Is Human Annotation Necessary? Iterative MBR Distillation for Error Span Detection in Machine Translation: Experiments

 \paragraph{Iterative MBR Distillation Configuration} Due to computational resource constraints, we set $T=3$ and $C=256$.
 Following Lyu et al.~\shortcite{esd-mbr}, we used $\textsc{SoftF1}$ as the MBR utility function for its robustness to empty annotations, and generated the candidate set via Top-$K$ ($K=10$) sampling at $temperature=2.0$.

-\paragraph{Baselines} We compare against: \begin{itemize} \item \textbf{Base Model:} direct prompting of $M_{\theta^{(0)}}$ with a GEMBA-MQM-style prompt. \item \textbf{Gold-*:} fine-tune $M_{\theta^{(0)}}$ on human annotations using SFT/DPO/KTO.
+\paragraph{Baselines} We compare against: \begin{itemize} \item \textbf{xCOMET:} The state-of-the-art evaluation metric \cite{xcomet}.
+We evaluate its largest \textit{XXL} version in both reference-based (xCOMET) and reference-free (xCOMET-QE) settings.
+We report both its sentence-level regression scores (*-Reg) and token-level error span predictions (*-ESD). \item \textbf{Base Model:} direct prompting of $M_{\theta^{(0)}}$ with a GEMBA-MQM-style prompt. \item \textbf{Gold-*:} fine-tune $M_{\theta^{(0)}}$ on human annotations using SFT/DPO/KTO.
 The training data used was $\mathcal{D}_{u}$ with additional human annotations.
 For DPO and KTO, we use human annotations as $E^+$ and the output of $M_{\theta^{(0)}}$ with greedy decoding as $E^-$. \end{itemize}

 \paragraph{Training Details} We randomly sampled a subset of data as the development set to select the checkpoint with the lowest training loss, while the remainder was used for model training, resulting in a development set of approximately $10$k examples and a training set of $193$k examples.
 We performed full-parameter fine-tuning on the model using the AdamW optimizer \cite{adamw} with a learning rate of $1e-6$ and a warm-up step ratio of $0.05$.
 We set $\lambda=0.5$ for DPO and $\beta=0.5$ for KTO.
-We set the batch size to $256$ and the maximum training epoch to $3$.
-Our training codebase is based on MS-Swift \cite{ms-swift}, and training was completed on several machines equipped with 8 NVIDIA H200 GPUs.
+We set the batch size to $256$ (accounting for gradient accumulation and multi-GPU parallelism) and the maximum training epoch to $3$.
+During training, padding-free computations \cite{padding} and Flash Attention \cite{fa2} were used to accelerate training.
+Our training codebase is based on MS-Swift \cite{ms-swift}, and training was completed on six machines, each equipped with 8$\times$ NVIDIA H200 GPUs.
+Training of all models ran almost continuously on these machines for 10 weeks, with approximately 70\% of that time spent generating the large number of samples required for MBR decoding (we used vLLM \cite{vllm} to accelerate this process).

 \paragraph{Evaluation} Following prior work on ESD \cite{wmtm23,wmtm24,esd-mbr}, we used Soft Pairwise Accuracy (SPA) \cite{spa}, Pairwise Accuracy with Tie Calibration (${\text{Acc}}_{\text{eq}}^{*}$) \cite{acc_eq} and $\textsc{SoftF1}$ for system-, sentence- and span-level evaluation, respectively.
 For SPA and ${\text{Acc}}_{\text{eq}}^{*}$, we employed the PERM-BOTH test \cite{perm_both}.
 For $\textsc{SoftF1}$, we used paired bootstrap resampling \cite{pbs} for significance tests.
 For each evaluation metric, we adopted the best baseline method within the baseline group as the baseline for significance tests.
 For example, Base Model serves as the baseline for SPA, while Gold-KTO serves as the baseline for ${\text{Acc}}_{\text{eq}}^{*}$.
 For all ESD methods, system-level scores were calculated by averaging all sentence-level scores within that MT system.